 Portland, Ore, Sept.
-13.-The result of the forest fires, which are raging in this vicinity, may be summed up substantially as follows, up to the pres-ent time: Tillamook City has been saved from impending doom by a saved from impending doom by a timely change in the wind.
-The forests in Douglas and Jackson counties are on fire, but the damage yet is small.
+13.-The result of the forest fires, which are raging in this vicinity, may be summed up substantially as follows, up to the pres-ent time: Tillamook City has been saved from impending doom by a timely change in the wind.
+The forests in Douglas and Jackson counties are on fire, but the damage yet is small. is small. is small.
 Supt.
 Ormsby of the Cascade forest reserve says that no fire has yet entered the reserve.
-Sixty people in the town of Springwater, Clackamas county, were forced to flee for their lives and rendered homeless and a fine timber belt des- Bridges were attacked and residences threatened in South Portland.
-The sawmill of the Bridal Veil Lum-bering company and the whole town of Palmer, situated 20 miles east of Bridal Vell in this county, has been destroyed.
-The damage in eastern Multnomah county amounts to \$42,500, and every family has been fighting the fire since ed his own son, Tullio, as the murderer of the count.
+Sixty people in the town of Spring-water, Clackamas county, were forced to fiee for their lives and rendered homeless and a fine timber belt des- Bridges were attacked and residences threatened in South Portland.
+The sawmill of the Bridal Veil Lum. bering company and the whole town of Palmer, situated 20 miles east of Bridal Vell in this county, has been destroyed.
+The damage in eastern Multhomah county amounts to \$42,500, and every ed his own son, Tullio, as the murderer of the count.
 Tullio Murri is a well known socialist and lawyer of Bologna.
-He admits having murdered his brother-in-law and says the crime was committed after a brawl provoked by a family quarrel.
-Other reports say that a love affair is at the bottom of the mystery.
-Count Martini lived apart from his wife.
-Tullio Murri has written his father from Servia saying he committed the murder to avenge the ill us-age of his sister.
+He admits having murdered his broth-MONT PELEE er-in-law and says the crime was committed after a brawl provoked by a family quarrel.
+Other reports say that a love affair is at the bottom of that a love analy is at the statut count Martini lived apart from his wife.
+Tullio Murri has written his father from Servia saying he commit-ted the murder to avenge the ill us-age of his sister.
 The police are un-able to touch the murderer, as he can-not be extradited from Servia.
-Noted Violinist Insanc.
+Noted Violinist Insane.
 New York, Sept.
-13.-Josef Bennalfo, a violinist, said to have played before Italy's king and queen and in the most noted orchestras of that nation and who has been touring this country, has been taken to Bellevue hospital insane pavillon by his wife.
+13.-Josef Bennalfo, a violinist, said to have played before Italy's king and queen and in the most noted orchestras of that nation and who has been touring this country, has been taken to Bellevue hospital insane pavilion by his wife.
 He played for nine hours, she said, without a break, The cause of the violinist's trouble is said to be homesickness.
 Bennalfo is a Neapolitan, 40 years old.
 Old Defenders' Day.

 Baltimore, Sept.
-12 .- Today is known here as Old Defenders' day, it being the anniversary of the battle of North Point in defense of Baltimore against the British attack of 1814.
+12.-Today is known here as Old Defenders' day, it being the anniversary of the battle of North Point in defense of Baltimore against the British attack of 1814.
 By procla-mation of the governor, it is a legal holiday in the state.
-Commercial busi-ners was partially suspended and various patriotic celebrations were held.
+Commercial busi-ness was partially suspended and vari-ous patriotic celebrations were held.
 They Protest.

 Dublin, Sept.
-12.-At a meeting of the corporation today called to deal with the action of the government in proclaiming Dublin under the crimes a resolution was adopted protestact, a resolution was adopted protest-ing against the outrage and insult of-fered the citizens of Dublin in pro-claiming the city, in which, in pro-portion to the size of its population, there was less crime than in any other city in the world.
+12 .- At a meeting of the corporation today called to deal with the action of the government in proclaiming Dublin under the crimes act, a resolution was adopted protestact, a resolution was adopted protest-ing against the outrage and insult of-fered the citizens of Dublin in pro-claiming the city, in which, in pro-portion to the size of its population, there was less crime than in any other city in the world.
 A Railroad Ghost.